aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/something_about_NaN/something_about_NaN.md

 Number.isNaN(new Number(NaN)); /** => false */
 ```

-Therefore, underescore has fixed by implementing this:
+Therefore, underscore has fixed by implementing this:

 ```js
 _.isNaN = function (obj) {